mrzamaniiii/TinyML-Compression-Benchmark/README.md

 ### Limitations

-- The main test set contains only 32 windows, so the reported 100% accuracy should not be interpreted as perfect real-world generalization.
 - The dataset currently has limited user and recording diversity.
 - Power and energy consumption were not directly measured.